 There is a time-out to hide it if the page stays open.

-When a password is generated to a user, the will receive a confirmation email.
-And they will be forced to change the generated password on the first login.
+When a password is generated for a user, they will receive a confirmation email and will be required to change the generated password on login.

 Whenever a password is changed, the user will receive an email informing them about it.

 Activities option allows you to view, add and edit the user activities.
-Basically, from here you can do anything the user can do in the activities listing page.
+From here you can do anything the user can do in the activities listing page, allowing you to update their activities for them eg after a phonecall catch-up.

 User logs show a list of actions done by the user, e.g. user logins attempt, import and exports, attempts to access restricted areas etc.